microsoft/griffel/packages/babel-preset/README.md

 const useStyles = __styles(/* resolved styles */);
 ```

-## CSS metadata
+## Access CSS output from code

-It's possible to configure the preset to return metadata of all the evaluated styles of a file.
+It's possible to configure the preset to return all the evaluated styles of a file.
 This
 metadata looks something like below:

 ```ts